Fast-64/fast64-docs/sm64/animations/exporting.rst

 **Flags**:

-Set custom flags will evaludated for binary and DMA, you can still use known flags in C.
+Custom flags will be evaludated for binary and DMA, you can still use known flags in C.

 - *"Loop"*: The animation will repeat from the loop start after reaching the loop end frame.
 - *Loop Backwards*: The animation will loop (or stop if looping is disabled) after reaching the loop start frame.
 Tipically used with animations which use acceleration to play an animation backwards.